The Quiet Girl: Plot

 In the summer of 1981, nine-year-old Cáit is one of many siblings, living with her impoverished and neglectful parents in rural Ireland.
-We see that she is afraid in some way, hiding in her bedroom.
-We see her struggling at school, and being shamed when a cup of tea is spilled onto her lap, trying to hide it.
-With her mother pregnant again, it is decided to send their quiet daughter away to live with middle-aged distant cousin Eibhlín Cinnsealach (Kinsella) and her husband Seán.
+She struggles to fit in at school, including an incident where she feels ashamed when a cup of milk spills onto her lap.
+With her mother pregnant again, they decide to send their quiet daughter away to live with middle-aged distant cousin Eibhlín Cinnsealach (Kinsella) and her husband Seán.

-As Cáit arrived at the Cinnsealach home with no luggage, Eibhlín immediately welcomes her into the Cinnsealach home, showing her love and teaching her how to do chores around the house and farm.
-She also shows Cáit a well on the property, claiming that the water has healing powers, while warning that the well is deep and to exercise caution when retrieving water from it.
-She says not to speak of it and Cáit asks, "Is it a secret?"
-Eibhlín places her in a spare bedroom and again we see Cáit fearing an adult coming into the room.
-The girl is seen to be wetting the bed.
-Initially, Eibhlín dresses her with boys' clothes left in the wardrobe.
-She later buys Cáit new girls' clothes.
+When Cáit arrives, Eibhlín immediately welcomes her into the Cinnsealach home, showing her love and teaching her how to do chores around the house and farm.
+She shows Cáit a well on the property, warning that it is deep and advising caution when retrieving water from it.
+Eibhlín places Cáit in a spare bedroom, where she later fears an adult entering the room and eventually wets the bed.
+As Cáit's luggage was left behind in the car, Eibhlín initially dresses her in boys' clothes found in the wardrobe.
+Later, she buys Cáit new girls' clothes.

-Seán, on the other hand, is withdrawn and initially acts coldly towards his foster daughter.
-One day when Eibhlín is away, Cáit accompanies Seán to the far side of the farm, the latter cleaning the milking parlour.
+Seán is withdrawn and initially acts coldly towards his foster daughter.
+One day when Eibhlín is away, Cáit accompanies Seán to the far side of the farm, where he cleans the milking parlour.
 While he is occupied, Cáit wanders off.
-Once Seán notices her absence, he panics and searches for her on the property.
-After finding her, he scolds her and orders her to never wander off again.
+When Seán notices her absence, he panics and searches for her on the property.
+After finding her, he scolds her and orders her never to wander off again.
 Frightened by his sudden bout of anger, Cáit runs back to the house.
 Seán expresses remorse and begins to make an effort to bond with Cáit.
-He gets her to run to fetch the mail, turning it into a pleasant ritual, praising her speed.
-Slowly, the girl opens up to her foster father, and the two become close.
+He encourages her to run to fetch the mail, turning it into a pleasant ritual, and praises her speed.
+Slowly, she opens up to Seán, and the two become close.